John 'Jay' Schneekloth Jr., Ph.D.

 A HaloTag-based small molecule microarray screening methodology with increased sensitivity and multiplex capabilities.ACS Chem.
 Biol.
 7: 2055-63, 2012. [ Journal Article ]

 Dr. Schneekloth received his undergraduate degree from Dartmouth College in 2001, where he worked with Prof. Gordon Gribble.
 He then moved to Yale University and obtained a Ph.D. from the chemistry department with Prof. Craig Crews in 2006.
-As a graduate student he studied natural product total synthesis and chemical biology relating to the ubiquitin-proteasome pathway.
+As a graduate student he studied natural product total synthesis and developed the first cell-permeable PROTAC molecules.
 He then pursued an NIH postdoctoral fellowship with Prof. Erik Sorensen at Princeton University, where he worked on the development of a new multicomponent reaction and the application of this reaction to the synthesis of analgesic natural products.
 He returned to Yale in 2009 where he worked as a medicinal chemist at the Yale Small Molecule Discovery Center.
-In 2011, Dr. Schneekloth joined NCI where his research involves using synthetic chemistry and high throughput chemical biology approaches to develop chemical probes of signal transduction pathways and gene expression.
-Specific areas of interest include protein sumoylation (including mechanistic probes, natural products, and synthetic inhibitors) and the use of small molecule microarrays to identify RNA- and DNA-binding small molecules.
-He was awarded tenure in 2019.
+In 2011, Dr. Schneekloth joined NCI where his research involves using synthetic chemistry and high throughput chemical biology approaches to develop chemical probes of RNA, with a particular emphasis on targeting RNA with druglike small molecules.

 |Sumirtha Balaratnam Ph.D.||Postdoctoral Fellow (Visiting)|